mtrevisan/Boxon/README.md

  - supports [SLF4J](http://www.slf4j.org/).
  - hides the complexities of encoding and decoding, thus simplifying the changes to be made to the code due to frequent protocol changes.

+### Differences from...
+#### Preon
+Boxon differs from Preon in...
+ - does not have a generic `Bound` annotation, as it does not have the need to read the native byte order of a particular machine in which the code is running: this is because the bytes of the message have little chance to be generated from the very same machine that will parse its messages, what if a message consider 24 bit as an Integer?
+If the code should be portable and installed and run everywhere it should not rely on the native properties of any machine.
+   Moreover, `@Bound boolean visible;` is 1 bit- or 1 byte-length?
+ - does not have `BoundList`: since the message is a finite sequence of bytes, then any array is of finite length, and thus the standard java array (`[]`) is sufficient.
+If someone wants a `List` (s)he could use a Transformer.

 <br/>
 ---